EOSIO/eos/lstests/doc/README.md

         Can be either absolute or relative to the working directory. start : bool
         Always start a new launcher service.
-        Note that if to start a new instance alongside the existing ones, make sure the listening ports are different.
+        To start a new instance alongside the existing ones, make sure the listening ports are different.
 Otherwise, the new launcher service will issue an error.
         Default is False (will not start a new one if there is an existing launcher service running in the background).
     kill : bool